-During this process, the manager comes up with topic ideas based on keyword research and the business’ product/service offering.
+The manager develops topic ideas based on keyword research and the business’s product/service offering during this process.

 This analysis can help inform you what types of content are performing well to know what to focus on in the future.

-The content audit process also allows you to find any material that may be out of date and in need of updating.
+The content audit process also allows you to find any material that may be outdated and need updating.

 In addition to handling their own day-to-day tasks, SEO managers must actively engage and communicate with clients and other stakeholders.

 This can involve correspondence via email as well as regular meetings.
-During these meetings, the SEO manager will discuss strategies and the current status of the project.
+During these meetings, the SEO manager will discuss strategies and the project’s current status.

 SEO managers also hold regular meetings with their teams to ensure all projects are on track and driving the intended results.